Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## SOFTWARE-SYSTEM STATEMENT

 This is a dedicated keyword for defining software systems: **software-system**.
-It's contents is encoded as a JSON object and designed to be either hand-coded or processed by tools.
+Its contents is encoded as a JSON object and designed to be either hand-coded or processed by tools.
 You only have one of these in a software system.

 |Key		| Meaning
 |:---	|:---